-Every Sephora customer can sign up for free as a Sephora Beauty insider.
+Every Sephora customer can sign up for free as for Sephora’s loyalty rewards program.

 When signing up, the customer is also requested to enter some information regarding their skin tone and complexion, and other beauty preferences.
 Sephora then analyses this data to recommend specific products to customers, giving that personalised touch.

 The memberships are also broken up into tiers.

 If customers spend $350 in a year, they get an upgrade to the ‘Very Important Beauty Insider’ status, which entitles them to VIB-only gifts and exclusive access to sales.